Complete Guide For Solar Power Nova Scotia 2018

 Main Effect: Cloud Cover

-Nova Scotia has the highest ninth best potential to produce solar energy in all of Canada, receiving modest amounts of sunlight.
+Nova Scotia has the ninth best potential to produce solar energy in all of Canada, receiving modest amounts of sunlight.

 According to a data collected in 2007 by National Resources Canada, the average solar system (5 kW) in Nova Scotia can produce approximately 5,342 kWh of electricity per year!